I. GROUP CLASSES

 Adult classes are for age 18 and up.
 If you are a student under 18, please have a parent or guardian contact us to discuss possibilities.

 Classes at our Alliance Française are not typical of other institutions where you may have previously studied a foreign language.
-Our classes are small, between 4-10 students.
+Our classes are small.
 The immersion method is faithfully followed by instructors and students alike.
 All textbooks and workbooks are designed to instruct and assist students only in French, starting with the very first lesson.